- Will all of the BAS publication material be available?

 What statistics will you provide?

 We track each user session.
-The administrator for your institution will have access to this information by logging in to the “Edit Account” area with the institution username and administrative password.
+The administrator for your institution will have access to this information by emailing firstname.lastname@example.org with the desired date range for the statistics.

 The usage file provides you with the number of articles retrieved during a specific month.